-Published at Sunday, December 15th 2019, 06:21:19 AM.
-Living Room Design By Ron Hines.
+Published at Saturday, December 14th 2019, 08:21:33 AM.
+Living Room Design By Danielle Kerr.
 Neutral colors give you the flexibility to change the room without needing to buy a new couch.
 All you need are new throw pillows and you can make your couch work with virtually any theme.
 When it comes to the shape, try to strike a balance between interesting and classic so you choose a design that has staying power.
 We love a good, square sectional sofa or one that invites you to plop down, like the Hamilton Leather Sofa from West Elm.
 Still not sure which couch is right for you?
 Check out this guide on the different sofa styles for more clarity.

 Published at Thursday, December 12th 2019, 19:35:24 PM.
 Living Room Design By Audra Cobb.
 Integrating your TV is so important because your living room needs to pull double-duty.
 It can’t just be a space for entertainment, it also needs to be a space for entertaining.
 When choosing electronics, furniture, decor and lighting for your dream living room, picture the space full of people.
 Will it comfortably accommodate the groups you plan to host?
 Sectional furniture that can be moved around can help you carve out a better entertaining area.
 Hideaway TVs can make the space feel more intimate and dimmable lights can create ambiance.
 In short, when planning your dream living room, think through how it will function whether you’re curled up on the couch solo or you’re entertaining a large group.